beckmorr/mooc-fi-python-2024-exercises/README.md

 - **Advanced Topics**: List comprehensions, recursion, functional programming, and regular expressions.
 - **Pygame**: Introduction to game development with Pygame, creating animations, and handling events.

-## Structure
+## Repository Details

-Each section contains exercises and quizzes that reflect the topics covered in the course.
-Solutions are organized by part and exercise number.
+This repository does not contain all the exercises from the course.
+Instead, it includes a selection of the most interesting exercises.
+Additionally, the input and output of the exercises will be translated into Portuguese to assist Portuguese-speaking learners.

 ## Getting Started